lucacuccu3x8/CloudLabs/TSE Fundamentals 2.0/Lab6-Fundamentals-NoEmojii.md

 1. Open Wireshark and run a packet capture on ‘Ethernet 2’

-2. Open a command prompt and write down the DNS queries used for the following scenarios, using nslookup:
+2. Open a command prompt and write down the DNS queries used for the following scenarios, using **nslookup**:

 |           |                                  |
 |----------|------------------------------------|